-All freshmen entering the College of Human Environmental Sciences enroll in an Introduction to Human Environmental Sciences course.
-This course emphasizes career decision making, provides an orientation to the campus and the College and brings into focus the role of Human Environmental Sciences in the improvement of the quality of life.
+Freshmen and transfer students entering the College of Human Environmental Sciences have the option to enroll in an Introduction to Human Environmental Sciences course (GN HES 1100).
+This course emphasizes student success strategies, career decision making, provides an orientation to the campus and the College and brings into focus the role of Human Environmental Sciences in the improvement of the quality of life.
 In addition, the College recommends all HES students enroll in GN_HES 1234, Successful Adulting, which is a course designed to empower students to overcome challenges in the transition from student to adulthood.

 This online training involves two parts.